cdjq/DFRobot_CT1780/README.md

 ## Installation

 To use this library, first download the library file, paste it into the \Arduino\libraries directory, then open the examples folder and run the demo in the folder.
+This library depends on the OneWire library.
+Please install OneWire before using this library.
 ## Methods

 ```C++